 Reports on Tobacco Use

-The health unit's Health Stats section offers up to date statistics on tobacco use collected through the Canadian Community Health Survey and local surveying done by the Institute for Social Research (ISR) at York University on behalf of the Simcoe Muskoka District Health Unit and other health units.
+The Health Stats section offers the most up to date statistics on tobacco use collected through the Canadian Community Health Survey and local surveying done by the Institute for Social Research (ISR) at York University on behalf of the Simcoe Muskoka District Health Unit and other health units.
 We have been participating in the Rapid Risk Factor Surveillance System surveys since 2001.